-- a.
-Staff will be made aware of the HLC Eating Disorders Policy and procedures to follow. - b.
-Wellness centre nurses will offer all pupils an annual health check during the academic year.
+- b.
+Wellness Centre staff will offer all pupils an annual health check during the academic year.
 Attendance is not compulsory, but all boarding students will be strongly encouraged to attend and houses informed of non-attenders.
 During the school medical, height and weight will be recorded if there are concerns regarding the BMI, and will give nurse and pupil the opportunity to discuss healthy eating and attitudes towards food as well as general physical, emotional and psychological health issues.
 Boarding pupils will be referred on to see the GP if their BMI is giving cause for concern, taking into consideration boarder's ethnic origin, lifestyle, general health and previous BMI.
 They will also be referred to see the GP where discussion with the pupil has given other cause for concern. - c.
-All staff will be encouraged to be vigilant, and if they have any concerns regarding the possibility of an eating disorder in a pupil to pass their concerns on to the Head of School, Housemistress, Wellness Centre or Senior Deputy.
+All staff will be encouraged to be vigilant, and if they have any concerns regarding the possibility of an eating disorder in a pupil to pass their concerns on to the relevant Head of School, Housemistress, Wellness Centre or Senior Deputy.
 This will enable staff to build up a picture and see if any patterns are developing. - d.
 Staff will be encouraged to be open and receptive to pupils who wish to discuss any worries or anxieties they may have, whether directly concerned with an eating disorder, or any other worries, some of which may be an underlying cause of an eating disorder. - e.
 Pupils who have concerns about a friend will be encouraged to voice their concerns to a member of staff, who will reassure them that their concerns will be taken seriously. - f.
 Ensure pupils and staff are aware of support that is available within the school, including school counsellor, Wellness Centre nurses, GPs, pastoral and teaching staff, by use of displays, school literature, PSHE education and word of mouth. - g.
 Pupils and staff will be made aware of support that is available externally, including private counselling, eating disorders clinics, CAHMS, b-eat (formerly eating disorders association).
-This information can be obtained via the Wellness Centre. - 6 Procedure to follow where there is suspicion or confirmation that a pupil has an eating disorder.
+This information can be obtained via the Wellness Centre. - h.
+Our intention is to have a respectful, non-judgemental stance towards pupils, whether they have difficulties with body confidence, exercise or eating. - i.
+The staff recognise that an eating disorder is an illness, not a choice.
+The illness affects all sexes, irrespective of social class and family environment. - 6 Procedure to follow where there is suspicion or confirmation that a pupil has an eating disorder.